zzhangjii/learning-library/oci-library/qloudable/OCI_Advanced/OCI_Advanced.md

 **We now have two VCNs with one compute instance in each VCN.
 These VCNs have been connected using a Local Peering Gateway.
 Any instance in one VCN can reach an instance in the other VCN.
 Next we will test the connectivity.**

-## Practice 3: ssh to compute instance and test VCN peering
+## ssh to compute instance and test VCN peering

 1. In git bash window, Enter command: